pgy2 am care

 Residency Research Project:

 The PGY2 Ambulatory Care resident will participate in various committee activities, as assigned by the PGY2 Ambulatory Care residency director.
 Assignments will be determined based on current department initiatives.
-The purpose of the resident’s committee involvement is to ensure the resident gains exposure to the ambulatory care pharmacists role in activities related to quality-improvement, medication safety, safe handling of hazardous drugs, guideline development and assessment/implementation of technology and automation within the institution and pharmacy department.
-Committees in which ambulatory care pharmacists play a key role at UC Davis Health include: Thrombosis Subcommittee Meeting, Pharmacy and Therapeutics committee, Specialty Pharmacy Quality Management, and their sub-committees.
+The purpose of the resident’s committee involvement is to ensure the resident gains exposure to the ambulatory care pharmacists’ role in activities related to quality-improvement, medication safety, safe handling of hazardous drugs, guideline development and assessment/implementation of technology and automation within the institution and pharmacy department.
+Residents have served on the Ambulatory Care Sub-Committee P&T, P&T Committee, and UC-Wide Specialty Clinical Subgroup.

 Professional Development: